Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

+Whitmer did not immediately comment on Friday's outcome, though her chief of staff was critical, saying Americans are “living through the normalization of political violence.”

-The results were announced a few hours after the jury said it was struggling to find unanimity on all 10 charges.
-The judge on the fifth day of deliberations told the panel to keep working, but jurors emerged again after lunch to say they still were deadlocked on some counts.
+The result was announced on the fifth day of deliberations, a few hours after the jury said it had been struggling to find unanimity on charges in the 10-count indictment.
+The judge told the panel to keep working, but jurors emerged again after lunch to say they still were deadlocked on some counts.

 Daniel Harris, 24, and Brandon Caserta, 33, were found not guilty of conspiracy.
 In addition, Harris was acquitted of charges related to explosives and a gun.

-The jury could not reach verdicts for Adam Fox, 38, and Barry Croft Jr., 46, which means the government can put them on trial again.
+The jury could not reach verdicts for Adam Fox, 38, and Barry Croft Jr., 46, which means the government can put them on trial again for two conspiracy charges.
+Croft also faces a separate explosives charge.
+They'll remain in custody.

 “Obviously we’re disappointed with the outcome. ...
 We have two defendants that are awaiting trial and we’ll get back to work on that,” U.S. Attorney Andrew Birge said.